-Gas Repair category 1 Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.
-We have been informed a gas safety certificate is available for the subjects and recommend this be obtained.

-F Water, plumbing and d bathroom fittings
+Gas

 Repair category 1

+Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.

+► Water, plumbing and bathroom fittings

+Repair category 1

 Notes The sanitary fittings appeared in fair order consistent with age.
-Seals surrounding the shower tray were noted as being discoloured and we recommend these areas be resealed to ensure the area is water tight.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.

-Heating and hot wat er

-Repair category 1

-Notes A gas fired central heating system has been installed.
+Heating and hot water Repair category 1 Notes A gas fired central heating system has been installed.
 This will require ongoing and regular servicing.
-We have been informed by the vendor that a new boiler was installed in November 2023 which was serviced most recently in September 2024.
-Any documentation or guarantees pertaining to the boiler should be obtained prior to purchase.
+We understand a new boiler was installed in 2019 which benefits from a 12 year warranty.
+We understand this has been serviced annually since installation.
+Any documentation or guarantees pertaining to this should be obtained prior to purchase.